waledroid/DETR_WASORIA/Linear Algorithm/README.md

 - Evaluate the Model:
 - Use the trained SVM model to predict the classes of the PCA-transformed test set.
 Assess the model's performance using appropriate metrics, such as accuracy, precision, recall, or the confusion matrix.
 </pre>

+### Linear Regression for Digit Recognition:
+While linear Regression for classification is unconventional, The objective of linear regression is to minimize the sum of the squared residuals (differences between observed and predicted values), known as the least squares criterion